niklasramo/dragdoll/docs/docs/draggable-auto-scroll-plugin.md

   - **`threshold`**
     - The current threshold in pixels.
   - **`distance`**
-    - The dragged element's current distance from the edge of the autoscroll element.
+    - The dragged element's current distance from the edge of the target element.
   - **`value`**
-    - The autoscroll element's current scroll value on the scrolled axis.
+    - The target element's current scroll value on the scrolled axis.
   - **`maxValue`**
-    - The autoscroll element's maximum scroll value on the scrolled axis.
+    - The target element's maximum scroll value on the scrolled axis.
   - **`duration`**
     - How long (in ms) this specific autoscroll operation has lasted so far.
   - **`speed`**